Filing a Wrongful Death Case in Texas

-The loss of a loved one resulting from another person’s intentional harmful act, or an accident, takes a tremendous emotional toll on family members.
-Thinking about filing a Texas wrongful death lawsuit at such a time can be extremely painful and difficult.
+The loss of a loved one in an accident takes a tremendous emotional toll on family members.
+Our undefeated Houston wrongful death lawyers can help you seek justice.

 Wrongful Death Lawsuits in Texas

 The Law in Texas

 Texas Statute Section 71.002 states that if “neglect, a wrongful act, unskillfulness, carelessness, or default” by one party causes the death of another, a wrongful death claim if:

 Further, Sec.
 71.002 explains the Cause of Action as: